Nexus-SF Data Exchange Handshake Procedure

 Open Settings - Company Settings - Company Information - Copy the SF Organization ID

-Send the following information to the Nexus Team to be stored in the Database:
+Send the following information to the Nexus Team:

 Step 8: Almost Done!